-TEST22 is an example, where the body is an FPSO containing two rectangular internal tanks.
-Patches 1-7 represent the exterior surface of the FPSO, patches 8-11 represent tank 1, and patches 12-15 represent tank 2.
+TEST07 and TEST22 are examples, where the body is an FPSO containing two rectangular internal tanks.
+In TEST07 panels 1-308 represent the exterior surface of the hull and the remaining panels represent the tanks.
+In TEST22 patches 1-7 represent the exterior surface, patches 8-11 represent tank 1, and patches 12-15 represent tank 2.
 (When IRR=1, this convention is modified, with patches 8-10 used for the interior free surface of the FPSO and patches 11-18 used for the tanks, as explained in the header of the GEOMXACT.DLL subroutine FPSOINT.)
-One side of each tank is represented by four rectangular patches, with their vertex coordinates included in the GDF file TEST22.GDF.
+One side of each tank is represented by four rectangular patches, with their vertex coordinates included in the GDF file test22.gdf.